richbruzzese/techdegree_project4/README.md

  # gameOver()
  Places the game in an end state and resets all aspects of the game to default state/ Displays a win or lose message dependant on results of game

- ** Personalized Stylings **
-  - Project CSS files updated to prevent user from highlighting phrase div and discovering hidden phrase
-  - HTML updated to reference new life tokens
-  - additional images added to the /images folder to use throughout game
-  - Background images changed on start screen overlay
-  - Different Win/Loss backgrounds added to overlay and change based on result.
-  - Color pallete updated with new colors to better align with Bloodborne theme